 Nomination & Campaign Information

-- Make judgments on the basis of what is best for the University and higher education rather than to serve individual interests; and
+- Make judgments on the basis of what is best for the University and higher education rather than to serve individual interests.

-- Refrain from actions that might prove embarrassing for the Council.
+- Refrain from actions that might prove embarrassing to Staff Senate.

 - A constituency or regional representative’s term lasts for two years, beginning at his/her induction at the June meeting (or a subsequent meeting following a delayed or special appointment or election) and ending at the commencement of the June meeting in his/her second year, regardless of the month in which his/her term began.